 Stadium: BMO Field — hosting 8 matches.

 Where to watch: The Harbourfront area near BMO Field is a natural fan zone location.
-Maple Leaf Square (known locally as "Jurassic Park" for Raptors celebrations) can hold enormous crowds and has hosted big-screen sports events.
-For bar culture, The Football Factory in the Entertainment District and Amsterdam BrewHouse (with a large patio overlooking the lake near the stadium) are both strong options.
-Little Italy (College Street) and Little Portugal (Dundas West) are where you want to be for Italy or Portugal matches — the energy in those neighborhoods on a big match day is unlike anything in a purpose-built sports bar.
+Maple Leaf Square, known locally as "Jurassic Park" after the Raptors' playoff runs, can hold huge crowds and has hosted big-screen sports events before.
+For bars, The Football Factory in the Entertainment District and Amsterdam BrewHouse (huge patio overlooking the lake near the stadium) are both solid.
+For Italy or Portugal matches, head straight to Little Italy on College Street or Little Portugal on Dundas West.
+Those neighbourhoods on a big match day beat any purpose-built sports bar.

-Between matches: Toronto is deeply walkable and ridiculously good for food.
-Kensington Market for an afternoon wander, the St. Lawrence Market for a peameal bacon sandwich (yes, you have to), and dinner in the Ossington strip.
-The waterfront trail between Tommy Thompson Park and the Harbourfront is a beautiful low-key afternoon.
+Between matches: Toronto is deeply walkable and ridiculous for food.
+Kensington Market for an afternoon wander.
+The St. Lawrence Market for a peameal bacon sandwich (yes, you have to).
+Dinner on the Ossington strip.
+The waterfront trail between Tommy Thompson Park and the Harbourfront is a quiet way to kill an afternoon.

-Transport tip: BMO Field is accessible via the 509/510 streetcar from Union Station, or a 20-minute walk along the waterfront.
-The TTC streetcar system covers most neighborhoods — an Uber fills the gaps.
+Transport tip: BMO Field is reachable on the 509/510 streetcar from Union Station, or it's a 20-minute walk along the waterfront.
+The TTC streetcar system covers most neighbourhoods, and Uber fills the gaps.

-Stay: King West or Liberty Village for proximity to the stadium and nightlife.
-The Distillery District for a more historic feel.
-Annex or Kensington if you want to be in a lively residential neighborhood.
+Stay: King West or Liberty Village for stadium and nightlife access.
+The Distillery District for something more historic.
+Annex or Kensington if you'd rather be in a lively residential pocket.

-Mexico hosts five matches across three cities — and despite fewer games than the US or Canada, the Mexican host cities will likely produce the most sonically intense match-day atmospheres of the entire tournament.
-Mexican football fans are famously expressive, and the country's football infrastructure (from street-level to stadium) is among the most developed in the world.
+Mexico hosts five matches across three cities, and even with fewer games than the US or Canada, the Mexican host cities will likely produce the loudest match-day atmospheres of the whole tournament.
+Mexican fans are famously expressive, and the country's football infrastructure, from street level up to stadium, is among the most developed anywhere.

-One important practical note: the Mexican matches are largely group stage and early knockout round games.
-If you're planning a Mexico trip for this tournament, the early weeks of June are your window.
+One practical note: the Mexican matches are mostly group stage and early knockout games.
+If you're planning a Mexico trip around this tournament, the early weeks of June are your window.

 Mexico City